kirinmurphy/codethings-next-router-addons/README.md

 ### Override variable names
-Optionally overide the variable names for clarity or to use multiple hooks in the same component.
+Optionally overide the variable names for clarity or to use the hook multiple times in the same component.
 ```
 const {
   paramValue: timestampValue,